 Please speak to Mrs Hale or Miss Butler for further details.

-Homework Club runs in ICT 3 every lunchtime and is supported by Ms Bartlett.
+Homework Club runs in ICT 3 every lunchtime and is supported by Mrs Passantino.
 This is a relaxed and caring environment where students can complete their work in a supported way.
 For students wishing to stay after school, homework can be completed in the LRC each Tuesday and Thursday from 3.25-4.25pm.
-Speak to any member of the Teaching Assistant Team for more details.
+Speak to any member of the Teaching Assistant team for more details.

 Mrs Hale currently runs Year 11 ‘Catch Up’ support in the LRC each Monday 3.25-4.25pm.

 Why not try your hand at gardening?
-Mrs Black and Mrs Moore run the Gardening Club each Monday lunchtime and Wednesday after school from 3.25-4.25pm.
+Mrs Black runs the Gardening Club each Monday lunchtime and Wednesday after school.
 Have fun getting in tune with nature whilst growing some amazing produce!